BioBoost/course-object-oriented-programming-with-cpp/docs/b-fundamentals/02-operators/README.md

 ### ❌ Incrementing an Expression

-*Knowing what you know now, could you answer the question if it would be possible to use the increment operator on an expression as demonstrated in the following code snippet?*
+*Knowing what you know now, could you answer the following question?
+Would it be possible to use the increment operator on an expression as demonstrated in the following code snippet?*

 ```cpp
 int x = 12;